THE PARTICLE TABLE

 u-(e+ x e-)W- -----> vu + ve + e-

-A muon decays (via a positron-electron particle pair complex formed by the W-) to a muon neutrino, a positron neutrino, and an electron.
-Within the complex, the muon and positron cancel each other's electric charges, releasing their neutrinos and providing the energy to materialize the electron.
+2) A muon decays (via a positron-electron particle pair complex formed by the W-) to a muon neutrino, a positron neutrino, and an electron.
+Within the complex, the muon and positron cancel each others' electric charges, releasing their neutrinos and providing the energy to materialize the product electron.

-An electron and electron neutrino interact via an electron-positron complex formed with the neutral "Z" IVB, and swap identities.
+3) An electron and electron neutrino interact via an electron-positron complex formed with the neutral "Z" IVB, and swap identities.
 The original electron and virtual positron annihilate, releasing the original neutrino and a replacement electron (this reaction could also be written using a neutrino-antineutrino virtual pair, giving the same result).
-Here the "Z" (like all IVBs) provides a secure environment in which particles (including virtual particles) are in such close proximity that charges and energy can be exchanged with no danger of violating any conservation laws.
+Here the "Z" (like all IVBs) provides a secure environment in which particles (including virtual particles) are in such close proximity that charges and energy can be exchanged with no danger of violating any conservation laws (essentially reproducing the primordial environment in which these interactions first took place).
 The rationale for the heavy IVBs and the weak force mechanism is precisely to safeguard the conservation laws during exchanges and transformations of energy and identity among elementary and virtual particles.
 Although the neutral interaction above only results in a simple "bounce" (scattering), the electrically neutral neutrino has no possibility for interaction with matter other than through a heavy weak force IVB - which is why neutrinos interact so rarely.

 (ud)-(u+ x u-)W- -----> vu + u-